nyxlib/nyx-node/docs/md/protocol.md

 ### Transferring binary data (BLOBs)

-BLOB elements carry base64-encoded payloads with a `format` hint (e.g., `.fits` or `.fits.z`) and a decoded `size`.
-Because images can be large, clients control BLOB traffic per connection with `enableBLOB`:
+BLOB elements carry base64-encoded payloads with a `format` hint (e.g., `.fits` or `.fits.z`) and a decoded size.
-`Never` (default), `Also`, or `Only`.
-Intermediate servers must honor this flow control; individual device drivers always send their elements as needed.
+Clients control BLOB flow per connection with `enableBLOB`: `Never` disables all `setBLOB` messages on that connection, `Also` permits `setBLOB` messages alongside normal INDI traffic, and `Only` restricts the connection to `setBLOB` messages exclusively.

 ```xml
 <!-- Client opts in to receive BLOBs from this device -->